tiagorossig/HuffmanCoding/README.md

 # HuffmanEncoding
+This project was completed in Fall 2019.

-Program able to encode/decode any file using standard count format and standard tree format.
+HuffmanEncoding is a program able to encode/decode any file using the standard count format and standard tree format.